Disease Guide ·Exercise-Induced Collapse ·2026

 Hereditary Coverage

-EIC is a hereditary genetic condition.
+EIC is hereditary.
 Your policy must explicitly cover hereditary and genetic conditions.
-Many basic policies exclude these entirely.
-Premium plans from providers like Embrace and Healthy Paws typically include hereditary coverage.
+Many basic plans exclude these.
+Premium plans from Embrace and Healthy Paws typically include coverage.

 Red flag · Chronic condition